younelan/RetroBrowserGames/Kong/donkeykong.md

 ### Barrels, Obstacles, and Enemies

 *   **Rolling Barrels:** The primary obstacle.
 Thrown by Donkey Kong from his perch.
-They roll along platforms and descend ladders.
+They roll along platforms and descend ladders, always moving towards the lower side of an inclined platform.
 *   **Blue Barrels:** Identical to rolling barrels but visually distinct.
 *   **Wild Barrels:** Bounce diagonally and unpredictably.
 *   **Fireballs (Firefoxes):** Emerge from oil drums.
 They are intelligent enemies that actively track the player.